-After registration closes on August 15, Winner Circle Feedyard will purchase a pen of cattle for the program.
+After registration closes, Winner Circle Feedyard will purchase a pen of cattle for the program.
 We'd like to allow one month for the feedyard to purchase the pen and send invoices.
 Participant will begin receiving curriculum via email on Monday, September 16.

 Fed Cattle Challenge Tentative Schedule:

-Monday, December 2: Finishing Ration & Bunk Management Video
+Monday, January 18: Finishing Ration & Bunk Management

-Monday, January 20: Cost of Gain & Breakevens Video
+Monday, March 1: Cost of Gain & Breakevens